-- Q: Is it possible to create an algorithmic strategy for trading Bitcoin, that is more efficient than the Buy&Hold approach? - Q: Does signal from Informer model allow to create strategies that are more efficient on trading Bitcoin than strategies based on technical indicators? - Q: How does selection of the machine learning model loss function influence the strategy performance? - Q: Does usage of higher frequency data allow to create more efficient strategies?
+- Q: Is it possible to create an algorithmic strategy for trading Bitcoin, that is more efficient than Buy&Hold approach? - Q: Does signal from Informer model allow to create strategies that are more efficient on trading Bitcoin than strategies based on technical indicators? - Q: How does selection of the machine learning model loss function influence the strategy performance? - Q: Does usage of higher frequency data allow to create more efficient strategies?

-Answering these questions required designing and implementing a method to compare various trading strategies.
-This comparison is the main contribution of this study.
+Answering those questions required designing and implementing a method to compare various trading strategies.
+Such comparison is a main contribution of this study.
 To the best of current knowledge, no other research has yet been performed where an Informer model is trained with the Quantile or GMADL (Michańków et al. 2024) loss function, followed by the utilization of its forecasts in buy/sell signals generation to develop automated trading strategies.
-The study involves an exhaustive analysis of the approach including the comparison to the benchmark strategies: Buy&Hold and two technical indicator-based strategies, usage of data with different time intervals, and multiple time periods.
-Finally, a sensitivity analysis is conducted to show how changing the parameters affect the performance of the tested strategies.
-An additional contribution of the research is an open-sourced implementation of a framework for efficient comparison of trading strategies, that is available on Gitlab and enables reproducing the results.
+The study involves an exhaustive analysis of the approach including the comparison to the benchmark strategies: buy-and-hold and two technical indicator based strategies, usage of data with different time intervals and multiple time periods.
+Finally, a sensitivity analysis is conducted to show how changing the parameters affect the perfomance of the tested strategies.
+An additional contribution of the research is an open sourced implementation of framework for efficient comparison of trading strategies, that is available on Gitlab and enables reproducing the results2.